 If you are interested in the distribution of the individual Ks-band epochs, have a look at the next two plots.

-VVVX was granted a total of 2000 hours observing time, and cover a total of ~1700 sqr. degrees on sky.
+VVVX was granted a total of 2000 hours observing time, and cover a total of ~1700 sqr. degrees on sky and consists now of 1028 individual VIRCAM tiles.
+In contrast to VVV the additional areas will be observed in J, H and Ks only.
 The color coded areas shown in the figure below are:

-I. Red: the original VVV area, for which we will obtain 3 additional Ks-band observations, one per year, to extend the time line for PM studies.
+I. Red: the original VVV area, for which we will obtain between 3 to 10 additional Ks-band observations, one to three per year, to extend the time line for PM studies.

 The observations for areas II to V will include deep JHKs multi-color observations and multi-epoch observations in the Ks band, the exact number of epochs varying for the different area.
 We will give more details as soon as the final Survey Management Plan has been approved by ESO.

 198.B-2004(A): 2318 of 2318 OBs: 100.0%, or 202.6 of 202.6h: 100.0%

 198.B-2004(B): 765 of 1779 OBs: 43%, or 131.1 of 212.1 h: 61.8%